 Shrimp Fra Diavolo with Linguine: A spicy red sauce makes this classic Italian-American shrimp and pasta dish irresistible (go for big shrimp!)Tweet This

-You can decide between diced tomatoes, crushed tomatoes, or whole tomatoes that you shop or crush yourself.
+You can decide between diced tomatoes, crushed tomatoes, or whole tomatoes that you chop or crush yourself.
 Note that the 28-ounce size can is a common size for tomatoes packaged in the U.S., but in Italy and other parts of Europe you might find cans with slightly different volumes.
 The exact amount of tomatoes is flexible, just make sure your can is somewhere around the 28-ounce size.

 Some diced tomatoes come in more of a juice, and some come in a thicker puree.
 Same with crushed tomatoes.
 Both are fine here, but the ones in the thicker puree will obviously yield a thicker sauce.
 You can thin a thick sauce with additional cooking water if you think it’s too thick.